ferasaljoudi/Capstone/Code/RaspberryPi5/README.md

 ### `setup.sh`

-- This script sets up the Raspberry Pi environment, including system updates, audio configuration, and testing peripherals like the speaker and camera.
+- This script sets up the Raspberry Pi environment, including system updates, audio configuration, and testing peripherals like the speaker, camera and GPS module.
 - It ensures the system is updated, cleaned, and rebooted for optimal performance.
 - Prepares a Python environment with all dependencies and tools for Python development, including OpenCV, MediaPipe, TensorFlow, and gTTS, within a virtual environment.